RULES OF GLOUCESTER ROWING CLUB

-27. Privately owned boats and other equipment shall be removed from the Boathouse if the owner ceases to be a member of the Club or if racking fees are unpaid.
+31. Privately owned boats and other equipment shall be removed from the Boathouse if the owner ceases to be a member of the Club or if storage fees are unpaid.
 If the equipment is not removed, the Committee shall be entitled upon giving one month’s written notice to the owner, at their last known address shown in the register of members, to sell or, if not saleable in the opinion of the Committee, dispose of the equipment and to deduct any monies due to the Club (whether by way of arrears of subscription, disposal costs or otherwise) from the net proceeds of the sale before accounting for the balance (if any) to the owner.
 Any balance not claimed within six years will be used to further the objectives of the Club.
 The owner will continue to be liable for any debts (eg arrears of subscriptions, disposal costs) not covered by the proceeds of the sale of equipment.

 Alterations to the Rules

-28. The Committee may make temporary changes to these rules at their discretion.
+35. The Committee may make temporary changes to these rules at their discretion.
 Temporary changes shall be displayed for at least 10 days before they take effect.
 Temporary changes shall be submitted to the next General Meeting of the Club for approval.

-29. Permanent changes to these Rules shall not be made without the consent of a simple majority of the members present and voting at a General Meeting called for that purpose.
+36. Permanent changes to these Rules shall not be made without the consent of a simple majority of the members present and voting at a General Meeting called for that purpose.
 Proposed changes to these rules must be displayed for a minimum of 10 days before the General Meeting at which they are to be discussed.

-Last changed: 5th September 2016
+Last changed: 5th September 2019